 These settings will configure client computers to connect automatically to your internal wireless networks and not to connect to other wireless networks.

-Tip adapted from Windows 7 Resource Kit
+Windows 7 Resource Kit

 by Mitch Tulloch, Tony Northrup, Jerry Honeycutt, Ed Wilson, and the Windows 7 team.